kweingart08/ticket-taker/README.md

   * Update dashboard to include labels and time of the day in a better format.

-  * The data would have a better way of being created.
-Right now a faker gem is used to seed the data and some of the times don't make sense when seeded (morning is anytime in the morning etc.).
+  * Right now a faker gem is used to seed the data and some of the times don't make sense when seeded (morning is anytime in the morning etc.).
+Obviously, this would be taken care of with real data.

   * Unique values.
 Right now you could add multiple movies with the same name or multiple screens with the same room_number.